hareko/php-application-packer/README.md

 However, you must follow certain naming rules to avoid the renaming conflicts.
 The *php* obfuscation is supported by the standard edition.

 There are several options to control the processing.
 Use them for specific cases and rely on defaults mostly.
-Launch the Packer via the UI shell or instantiate and call directly.
+Launch the Packer via the GUI or instantiate and call directly.
 Various statistics are returned about the processing results.
 You can display and/or save this data.

 ## Versioning ##

 The Packer has the free and extended versions.
 Free version minifies the source and can be launched via instantiation only.

-Extended version includes also the UI shell and requires the setup (license registration) before using.
+Extended version includes also the GUI and requires the setup (license registration) before using.
 The extended version has the following editions:

 - PackApp Lte - lite edition; minifies the source (html, css, js, json, php, xml) and obfuscates the JavaScript code.
 - PackApp Std - standard edition; supplies the lite functionality and obfuscates the PHP code.